- What's UP

 Memorial Day 2003 marked a shift in Union Project’s visibility.
 Several vandals broke in that day, lighting over a dozen small fires, setting off homemade explosives, damaging woodwork, and breaking glass.
 Union Project appeared on local television stations and in local papers for four consecutive days, bringing citywide attention to the new initiative.
 This year also marked the beginning of the organization’s stained glass enterprise, which would later become known as Glass Action.
 Initially meeting in the building’s unheated atrium, this project involved hosting stained glass restoration classes for the community to repair the building’s badly damaged windows—work that would have otherwise cost nearly $1 million.

 The next two years continued to bring more volunteers—more than 1,300 working more than 13,000 hours—and financial support—almost $1.5 million for building restoration.
 This allowed Union Project to build out office space, bring in its first six office tenants and generate revenue through long-term office users and short-term event rentals.
 By 2005, Glass Action had become a full-fledged enterprise, performing contract work restoring stained glass throughout the city.

 In 2006, Union Project took ownership of the building and mortgage payments previously held by the Pittsburgh Leadership Foundation.
 The year also saw the opening of Union Project’s café space, the Union Station Café.
 Later, the café would be renamed the Urban Fusion Café, and finally the Eat UP Café.
 Starting in 2007, the café space would host Union Project’s Youth Barista Program, a social enterprise created to give youth aging out of the foster care system job skills in the food services industry.
 Unfortunately, that same year, Glass Action lost its manager and was put on hold.

-We welcome you to become part of our project.
-Visit us to today or blogUP and become part of our history today.
+We welcome you to become part of our community.
+Visit us today and become part of our history.